eli-b/testing-talk/src/talk.md

     def prime(n):
-        """Return the n'th (1-based) prime, n between 0 and 1000"""
+        """Return the n'th (1-based) prime, n must be an integer between 0 and 1000"""

     def fibonacci(n):
-        """Return the n'th (1-based) item in the Fibonacci series, n between 1 and 1000"""
+        """Return the n'th (1-based) item in the Fibonacci series, n must be an integer between 1 and 1000"""

 ---